 COVID-19 significantly affects our daily decisions

--Mayor de Blasio announced on Saturday that NYC schools shall remain closed for the rest of the school year for COVID-19.
+-Mayor de Blasio announced that NYC schools shall remain closed for the rest of the school year due to COVID-19.

--But, Governor Cuomo said, “Not so fast.”
-“The mayor does not have the authority to make that decision, only I do.”
+-But, Governor Cuomo said, “The mayor does not have the authority to make that decision, only I do.”

 -The Alternate Side Parking Rules suspension will end on April 17, 2010.
 Will the ASP Rules suspension be extended?

 -There is a shelter in place order covering NYC and beyond.
 When will it end?